MFG38/sgd/docs/readme.txt

 2. Requirements
 3. Building/running the mod
-	3.1 If you downloaded the mod from ModDB or Dropbox 3.2 If you downloaded a ZIP from GitHub
+	3.1 If you downloaded the mod from ModDB or Dropbox 3.2 If you downloaded a ZIP of the source from GitHub
 4. Reporting bugs
 5. License information
 6. Links